rxliuli/google-search-console-bulk-index-cleaner/docs/privacy.md

 ## Information We Collect

-Our Chrome extension does not collect any personal information or data from you.
-We do not store any user data on our servers or any third-party services.
-The extension operates entirely on your local device and does not send any data to external servers.
+- We do not track the use of the extension at all.
+- We never send information or extension settings outside of your browser.

 ## Information Sharing and Disclosure